 “Well, I see thousands of stars.”
 “And what does that mean to you?”
 “Well, I guess it means we will have another nice day tomorrow.
 What does it mean to you, Holmes?”

 “To me, it means someone has stolen our tent.”

 Fossicking Gone Wrong

 Two men go on a fossicking trip.
 They buy all the equipment: the Miners Right, the gold detectors, the Blundstone boots, the maps, the 4WD, and even a two-man tent.
 They spend a fortune.

-The first day they go fossicking, but they don’t find anything.
-The same thing happens on the second day, and on the third day.
+On the first day, they go fossicking, but they don’t find anything.
+The same thing happens on the second day and the third day.
 It goes on like this until finally, on the last day of their vacation, one of the men finds a geode.

 The other guy says, “Wow!
 It’s a good thing we didn’t find any more!”

 Q. Why did the aquamarine replace the bloodstone?

 A. People were tired of seeing all of those bloody spots.

 The rear end of a trilobite is called a trilobutt.